Taophycc/Taophycc/README.md

 <section>
   <p>
     I'm physics undergrad interested in software engineering, full-stack engineering, Quantum Computing, systems design, with Physics and Maths concepts.
-    I'm open to collaborating on projects, internships, research and fellowships.
-You can find me on X or linkedin.
+    Always open to collaborating on projects, internships, research and fellowships.
+You can contact me on X or linkedin.
   </p>
 </section>